ibm-build-lab/cp4d-install/4.5_swe/README.md

 6. Change the directory to the current workspace where the automation was configured (e.g. `/workspaces/current`).
 7. Inspect **cluster.tfvars** to see if there are any variables that should be changed.
 (The **setup-workspace.sh** script has generated **cluster.tfvars** with default values based on the environment variables set above and can be used without updates, if desired.)
 #### Run all the Terraform layers automatically

+### Run Data Foundation automation

+This will enable ODF as the storage solution and install Cloud Pak for Data 4.5 Control Plane

 From the **/workspace/current** directory, run the following: